Automating JPEG optimization with jpegoptim in your projects

 option sets the maximum image quality factor, which can significantly reduce file size

 at the cost of some image quality.
-It's often a good balance between size and quality.
+It strikes a good balance between size and quality.

 Integrating jpegoptim into build scripts